learn-co-curriculum/hs-ruby-binary-stretch-lab/README.md

 ### Bonus Challenge

 Google the `hexadecimal number system`.
 It works just like binary or decimal, but has a base of 16.
-Once you've figured out how hexadecimals work, create a program that converts a decimal number to its hexadecimal equivalent.
+Once you've figured out how hexadecimals work, create a program that converts a decimal number to its hexadecimal equivalent, and vice versa (as above).
 Write your code in the `hexadecimal.rb` file.